 Now, for professional lead generation folks, we offer another very nice option to take lead capture through quizzes to a whole new level.

-Try adding your own conversion pixel or Google Tag Manager with our quizzes.
+- Try adding your own conversion pixel or Google Tag Manager with our quiz maker.

 We’ve had folks like Disney and Marvel run Riddle quizzes in ad units with amazing results.